Sunrock signs Diversity Charter and Commits to Promote a Diverse and Inclusive Workplace

 ©SER Diversity at Work 2022

 In the summer of 2022, Sunrock conducted its first company wide diversity, equity and inclusion survey.
-82% of the employees responded to the survey, giving the company a representative view of its diversity profile and the extent to which employees consider the company to be an inclusive environment.
-The outcome of the survey fed into the KPIs that Sunrock has set for measuring and improving its diversity and inclusion performance on 5 dimensions: age, sexual orientation, ethnic/cultural diversity, gender and workability.
+82% of employees responded to the survey, giving the company a representative view of its diversity profile and the extent to which employees consider the company to be an inclusive environment.
+The outcome of the survey fed into the KPIs that Sunrock has set for measuring and improving its diversity and inclusion performance in 5 dimensions: age, sexual orientation, ethnic/cultural diversity, gender and workability.

-“Meeting the high ambitions of the energy transition requires a dedicated and talented workforce that is inclusive and reflects the diversity of the society around us.
-Through the Diversity Charter, Sunrock commits to invest in a more diverse and inclusive working environment that allows each individual to flourish in their uniqueness, whilst benefiting from the strength of the collective.”
+“Meeting the high ambitions of the energy transition requires a dedicated and talented workforce that is inclusive and reflects the diversity of society around us.
+Through the Diversity Charter, Sunrock commits to investing in a more diverse and inclusive working environment that allows each individual to flourish in their uniqueness, whilst benefiting from the strength of the collective.”
 Elisabeth Stevens, Chief Operations Officer

 ©Sunrock Investments 2022